 First C919 jet delivered to China Eastern Airlines

-A C919 jet takes part in a flying display at the 14th China International Aviation and Aerospace Exhibition in Zhuhai, south China's Guangdong Province, on Nov.
-8, 2022.
-(Xinhua/Lu Hanxin)

-SHANGHAI, Dec.
-9 (Xinhua) -- The first C919 large passenger aircraft was delivered to its first customer, China Eastern Airlines, on Friday.
+Passengers board the large aircraft C919 for its maiden flight from Shanghai Pudong International Airport to Shanghai Hongqiao International Airport in Shanghai, east China, Dec.
+9, 2022.
+The first C919 large passenger aircraft was delivered to its first customer, China Eastern Airlines, on Friday.
 It is the first time ever for China's civil aviation transport market to have an indigenously-developed mainline jetliner.

-With registration number B-919A, the aircraft completed its maiden flight from Shanghai Pudong International Airport to Shanghai Hongqiao International Airport during the delivery process.

-The 164-seater aircraft comes with a two-class cabin layout, consisting of business class and economy class.
+(Xinhua/Ding Ting)

+This photo taken on Dec.
+9, 2022 shows the deliver ceremony of the first C919 large passenger aircraft in Shanghai, east China.
+The first C919 large passenger aircraft was delivered to its first customer, China Eastern Airlines, on Friday.
+It is the first time ever for China's civil aviation transport market to have an indigenously-developed mainline jetliner.
+(Xinhua/Ding Ting)

+This photo taken on Dec.
+9, 2022 shows the interior of the first C919 large passenger aircraft in Shanghai, east China.
+The first C919 large passenger aircraft was delivered to its first customer, China Eastern Airlines, on Friday.
+It is the first time ever for China's civil aviation transport market to have an indigenously-developed mainline jetliner.
+(Xinhua/Ding Ting)

+China Eastern Airlines receives the registration certificate from the Civil Aviation Administration of China (CAAC) East China Regional Administration at the delivery ceremony of the world's first C919 jet in Shanghai, east China, Dec.
+9, 2022.
+The first C919 large passenger aircraft was delivered to its first customer, China Eastern Airlines, on Friday.
+It is the first time ever for China's civil aviation transport market to have an indigenously-developed mainline jetliner.
+(Xinhua/Ding Ting)

+Commercial Aircraft Corporation of China (COMAC), the C919's developer, delivers a "commemorative key of the world's first C919" to China Eastern Airlines at the delivery ceremony of the world's first C919 jet in Shanghai, east China, Dec.
+9, 2022.
+The first C919 large passenger aircraft was delivered to its first customer, China Eastern Airlines, on Friday.
+It is the first time ever for China's civil aviation transport market to have an indigenously-developed mainline jetliner.
+(Xinhua/Ding Ting)

 Photos